History of Rajasthan: First government of Rajasthan

+Contemporary Rajasthan

+During the Second India–Pakistan War, in September 1965, Pakistan initiated the Rajasthan Front and seized many areas of Rajasthan from India.
+Later they were returned as per the Tashkent Declaration.
 The princes of the former kingdoms were constitutionally granted handsome remuneration in the form of privy purses and privileges to assist them in the discharge of their financial obligations.
 In 1970, Indira Gandhi, who was then the Prime Minister of India, commenced under-takings to discontinue the privy purses, which were abolished in 1971.
 Many of the former princes still continue to use the title of Maharaja, but the title has little power other than as a status symbol.
 Many of the Maharajas still hold their palaces and have converted them into profitable hotels, while some have made good in politics.
 The democratically elected Government runs the state with a chief minister as its executive head and the governor as the head of the state.
-Currently, including the new district of Pratapgarh, there are 33 districts, 105 sub-divisions, 37,889 villages, 241 tehsils and 222 towns in Rajasthan.